 Diagnoses Ji-Yeong from Squid Game

 Ji-Yeong is an excellent example of Post-Traumatic Stress Disorder (PTSD) or even Complex PTSD.
 The show does an excellent job of explaining how trauma manifests itself in various ways.
-People who suffer from PTSD or complex PTSD may feel empty, useless, have difficulty relating to others, and believe that no one understands them.
+People who suffer from PTSD or complex PTSD may feel empty, and useless, have difficulty relating to others, and believe that no one understands them.
 As a result, they avoid relationships.
 Complex PTSD can develop in those who have been repeatedly traumatized.
 The distinction between PTSD and complex PTSD is that PTSD can develop from a single event such as being mistreated or in a vehicle accident.
 When people are repeatedly traumatized, complex PTSD emerges.
 Based on Ji-Yeong's history, it looks like she grew up in a repeatedly traumatic environment.

 She's quiet until it comes to religious people, which is her trigger for many negative emotions.

 "Trauma is the great chameleon of psychiatry since it can look like any mental illness."